notrab/turso-per-user-starter/README.md

     - `TURSO_GROUP_AUTH_TOKEN` - Group Token
   - Click **Deploy** and you're done!

-_You may optionally set up webhooks to automate the creation of databases per user in the background &mdash; [learn more](https://github.com/notrab/turso-per-user-starter/wiki/Webhooks#using-webhooks-in-production)._
+_You may optionally set up webhooks to automate the creation of databases in the background &mdash; [learn more](https://github.com/notrab/turso-per-user-starter/wiki/Webhooks#using-webhooks-in-production)._

 ## Local Development